jboss-developer/jboss-eap-quickstarts/helloworld-osgi/README.md

 -------------------------

 1. Open a command line and navigate to the root of the JBoss server directory.
-2. The following shows the command line to start the server with the web profile:
+2. The following shows the command line to start the server with the OSGi profile:

-        For Linux:   JBOSS_HOME/bin/standalone.sh
+        For Linux:   JBOSS_HOME/bin/standalone.sh  -c standalone-osgi.xml
-        For Windows: JBOSS_HOME\bin\standalone.bat
+        For Windows: JBOSS_HOME\bin\standalone.bat -c standalone-osgi.xml

 Build and Deploy the Quickstart